apache/accumulo-website/_docs-2/development/summaries.md

      tooMany                                                      = 4
 ```

 Another summarizer is configured below that tracks the number of deletes.
-Also
+Also,
 a compaction strategy that uses this summary data is configured.
 The
 `TooManyDeletesCompactionStrategy` will force a compaction of the tablet when
 the ratio of deletes to non-deletes is over 25%.
 This threshold is
 configurable.
-Below a delete is added and its reflected in the statistics.
+Below a delete is added and it's reflected in the statistics.
 In
 this case there is 1 delete and 10 non-deletes, not enough to force a
 compaction of the tablet.